Contribute to the work of the Women's Center today!

 "Students, staff and faculty are welcome to forward information to me for posting in our center communications and web areas."

-Brandy holds a BS in african american history, with a minor in biology, from Florida A&M University.
-She is currently pursuing graduate programs in public health.
+Brandy holds a BS in African American History, with a minor in Biology, from Florida A&M University.
+She is currently pursuing graduate programs in business.

 UC E-mail: Ashley.Rouster@uc.edu